pingcap/blog/_posts/2016-11-15-Travelling-Back-in-Time-and-Reclaiming-the-Lost-Treasures.md

 ---
-layout: post
 title: Travelling Back in Time and Reclaiming the Lost Treasures
+author: ???
+date: 2016-11-15
-excerpt: This document introduces the History Read feature in TiDB.
+summary: This document introduces the History Read feature in TiDB.
+tags: TiDB
 ---

 ## -- About the History Read feature in TiDB